Stafford, Rams hold off Falcons for 31-27 victory

 AP Sports Writer

-Cooper Kupp had two TD catches for the defending Super Bowl champions, who bounced back from a disappointing defeat against the Buffalo Bills in their season opener.

-Atlanta — which has started 0-2 for the third straight year — trailed 28-3 early in the third quarter before mounting a comeback.
+The defending Super Bowl champions led the entire game.
+But they nearly blew a 28-3 third-quarter lead that would have given the young Falcons an unlikely comeback of their own from that infamous score — Atlanta’s lead in the 2017 Super Bowl before New England rallied to win — to celebrate.

+Mariota had second-half touchdown passes to Drake London and Olamide Zaccheaus to bring the Falcons within 31-17.
+Special teams and defense then came through to give the veteran quarterback a final chance.

-Troy Anderson blocked a punt that Lorenzo Carter returned 26 yards for a touchdown, and a 2-point conversion pass from Marcus Mariota to Drake London brought the Falcons within 31-25 with 5:06 remaining.
+Troy Anderson blocked a punt that Lorenzo Carter returned 26 yards for a touchdown, and a 2-point conversion pass from Mariota to London brought the Falcons within 31-25 with 5:06 remaining.
+It was their first blocked punt TD since 1990.

 Los Angeles turned it over on their ensuing drive when Darren Hall forced Kupp to fumble and recovered it at the Rams 37.
-On third-and-13 from the Rams 24, Mariota tried to find Bryan Edwards, but it was picked off by Ramsey.
+Mariota got the Falcons to the Rams 24 before throwing the fateful interception.

+“That’s on me, I’ve got to do a better job of communicating that across the board,” said Mariota, who was 17 of 26 for 196 yards with two touchdowns and two interceptions.
+“I think, kind of throughout the game I could have done a better job operationally and just communicating with the guys so that everybody’s on the same page.”

 Los Angeles took a safety when returner Brandon Powell ran out of the end zone on punt formation after a three-and-out.
-After the free kick, Atlanta had one final chance at the Falcons 40, but Mariota was sacked before he could get a Hail Mary attempt off on the final play.
+After the free kick, Atlanta took over at the Falcons 40, but Mariota was sacked before he could get a Hail Mary attempt off on the final play to ensure Atlanta’s fourth straight 0-2 start.

+“There’s a lot of different, very uncharacteristic things, but they happened.
+And we still found a way,” Rams coach Sean McVay said.
+“We’re not going to run away from some of the things that we didn’t do well today.
+But we’re also going to allow ourselves to appreciate being able to come away with a win.”

+Matthew Stafford threw for 272 yards and three touchdowns and Cooper Kupp had two TD catches for the Rams, who bounced back from a disappointing defeat against the Buffalo Bills in their season opener.

 Stafford completed his first 12 passes en route to going 27 of 36.
 Kupp had 11 catches for 108 yards and touchdowns on consecutive drives in the second and third quarters.